jaipkapoor99/CP-Template/readme.md

 ### **Development Workflow**

-1. Edit `src/main.cpp` for your solution
+1. Edit `main.cpp` for your solution (now in root directory)
 2. Use `scripts/common/test` for stress testing (cross-platform)
-3. Navigate to `src/` and use `../scripts/common/attach` before submission
+3. Use `scripts/common/attach` before submission
-4. Use `../scripts/common/detach` to return to modular structure
+4. Use `scripts/common/detach` to return to modular structure
 5. Use `scripts/common/cleanup` to clean up generated files

 ### **CodeRunner Configuration (Windows/MinGW)**